Patternslib/Patterns/demo/inject/documentation.md

 ### Concept

-Injection is an enhancement on regular links that point from one HTML page to another.
+Injection is an enhancement on regular HTML links that point from one HTML page to another.
 Without JavaScript and injection, you would keep this standard behaviour.
 With JavaScript and pat-inject, a richer experience is created for modern graphical browser.

 Pat-inject intercepts the page refresh, invisibly collect the remote page, extract parts out of it that we're interested and replace the content somewhere on the currently visible page without refreshing the browser window.